New product development process in 10 steps

 A product is always released into a playing field, the market, which can be dominated, saturated, or awaiting a revolutionary change.
 Whatever the status of the market, it’s important to keep in mind why we are releasing the product at hand: to benefit customers and enhance their current experience of a service or product.

-We can start this stage by performing competitive analysis, outlining the total sales forecast, estimating costs, profit projections, and then mapping out the distribution strategy, including e-commerce.
-The competitor business analysis should also produce advertising and PR estimates, which factor into the ROI calculation for the new product finally resulting in a three-year Profit & Loss plan.
+We can start this stage by performing a competitive analysis, outlining the total sales forecast, estimating costs and profit projections, and then mapping out the distribution strategy, including e-commerce.
+The competitor business analysis should also produce advertising and PR estimates, which factor into the ROI calculation for the new product, finally resulting in a three-year Profit & Loss plan.

 5. Development costs